blueskyfish/heringsfish-cli/website/content/plugins/plugin-start-derby.md

-title: Heringsfish - Plugin "Start Database"
+title: Heringsfish - Plugin "Start Derby Database"
 ---

 <span class="fa fa-plug fa-4x"></span>

-# Plugin "Start Database"
+# Plugin "Start Derby Database"

-> This section describes the help for the plugin **Start Database**.<br>
+> This section describes the help for the plugin **Start Derby Database**.<br>
 > **Note**: This is only for the builtin Derby database server!